The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Many drugs can interact with levothyroxine.
+Many drugs can affect Tirosint.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Tirosint (levothyroxine)

 - Tirosint Side Effects